cryostatio/cryostatio.github.io/guides/_subsections/download-edit-and-upload-a-customized-event-template.md

 than the `target` application, but are handled separately can cannot be deleted like *Custom Event Templates*. *Preset Event Templates* can only be added to a **Cryostat** instance by adding files to a specific configuration directory and restarting **Cryostat**.

+The steps below assume that you have at least one *Target* discovered.
+If you select a discovered *Target* then you can use its templates as starting points for your customizations.
+If you do not first select a *Target* then you may still upload and delete **Custom Event Templates**.

 <ol>
   <li>